Reliability, Availability, and Serviceability (RAS)

-The RAS feature goal is to support the acceleration devices Reliability, Availability and Stability by handling the error interrupts initiated by the device.
+The RAS feature goal is to support the acceleration devices Reliability, Availability and Serviceability by handling the error interrupts initiated by the device.

 Additionally the types of errors are counted and the counters made available via sysfs.